abrarhaque98/Team_5/README.md

 - Communication protocols:
   - The group communicates primarily through slack, google sheets, and zoom meetings at least twice week.
 - Tools being used for each section of the project:
-  - Data Cleaning and Analysis: We will use pythons built in pandas library to clean and analyze our data.
+  - Data Cleaning and Analysis: We will use python's built in pandas library to clean and analyze our data.
   - Database Storage: Data will be stored using an Amazon RDS
   - Machine Learning: The Machine Learning will be performed with Python using a Supervised Learning Model.
   - Dashboard: The data will be visualized and presented using Tableau.